-- Limit any activities that may pull on the testicles or scrotum, such as jogging, sporting activities, biking or heavy lifting, for at least two to four weeks after surgery.
+- Limit any activities that may pull on the testicles or scrotum, such as jogging, sporting activities, biking or heavy lifting, for at least six to eight weeks after surgery.

 - If you have a desk job, you'll probably be able to return to work a few days after surgery.
 If you perform physical labor or have a job that requires much walking or driving, talk to your doctor about when it's safe to go back to work.

 - Don't have sexual intercourse or ejaculate until your doctor says it's OK.
-Most men need to refrain from sex for two to three weeks after surgery.
+Most men need to refrain from ejaculating for two to three weeks after surgery.

-For more information on determining whether freezing sperm at the time of your vasectomy reversal is appropriate for you, go to "Costs & insurance" on the Care at Mayo Clinic page.
+For more information on determining whether freezing sperm at the time of your vasectomy reversal is appropriate for you, see "Costs and insurance" on the vasectomy reversal Care at Mayo Clinic page.

 Your doctor may want to check your semen periodically.
 Unless you get your partner pregnant, checking your semen for sperm is the only way to tell if your vasectomy reversal was a success.

-When a vasectomy reversal is successful, sperm usually appear in the semen after a few months, but it can sometimes take a year or more.
-The likelihood of achieving pregnancy depends on various factors, including the length of time that passed since the vasectomy and the female partner's age.
+When a vasectomy reversal is successful, sperm may appear in the semen within a few weeks, but it can sometimes take a year or more.
+The likelihood of achieving pregnancy depends on various factors, including the number and quality of sperm present and the female partner's age.

 If the vasectomy reversal doesn't work

-Vasectomy reversals sometimes fail if there is an underlying issue with the testicle, which cannot be recognized during surgery, or if a blockage develops sometime after surgery.
+Vasectomy reversals sometimes fail if there is an underlying issue with the testicle that cannot be recognized during surgery or if a blockage develops sometime after surgery.
 Some men have a second-attempt vasectomy reversal surgery if the procedure doesn't work the first time.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.